choux130/RPackageDownloadTracker/README.md

 4. Run the image in a container.
 `docker run -p 3838:3838 rpkgdownloadtracker`

-5. Open the app in localhost.
+5. Open the app in localhost (It might take a few seconds for the first time load). http://localhost:3838/
-http://localhost:3838/